 The file xi.resample<suffix> contain mean and rms of the resampled ξ+ and ξ- , in our case (default config file) from the Jackknife method.
 Plot the ξ+ and ξ- with resampled error bars, and compare mean and error bars.

-Weak-lensing statistics on a CFHTLenS field VIII 4.
-Use pallas.py to get derived second-order statistics: aperture-mass dispersion and band-power spectrum

-/path/to/athena/bin/pallas.py -i xi<suffix>
+- 4. Use pallas.py to get derived second-order statistics: aperture-mass dispersion and band-power spectrum, from run (B) - > /path/to/athena/bin/pallas.py -i xi<suffix>

 The resulting important output files are: